Spanish city with buildings

 History

-With more than 400 available programs, History majors can explore learning in many parts of the world.
-Many major requirements can be filled abroad, particularly in regional areas of focus or interest.
-While the degree plan allows for a more flexible approach of when coursework can be taken abroad, a few things should be noted.
-One U.S. History course must be completed in-residence.
-315L is the only course that allows credit to be earned by exam.
-21 hours of the major must be completed in-residence.
-6 credit hours of coursework in pre-1800s can be anything a student selects.
-Since there is a significant in-residence credit requirement, Study Abroad recommends majors consider exchange partners and faculty-led programs to satisfy this requirement.
+While the degree plan allows for a flexible approach to when coursework can be taken abroad, there are a few important things to keep in mind.
+One U.S. History course must be completed in-residence, and 21 hours of the major must be completed in-residence as well.
+However, 6 credit hours of coursework in pre-1800s can be anything you choose.
+To satisfy the significant in-residence credit requirement, we encourage you to consider exchange partners and faculty-led programs.

 History Minors